itsybits-xyz/ineedempathy/design.md

 JOINS:

 * User (Baylee) creates a room and joins in.
-* Baylee is places in waiting room.
+* Baylee is placed in waiting room.
 * Baylee sends invite to others.
 * Amjith joins the room, also placed in WAITING room.
 * Princess joins the room, also placed in WAITING room.